zsh-users/zaw/README.rst

   ':filter-select:highlight' title
   ':filter-select' max-lines
   ':filter-select' case-insensitive
+  ':filter-select' extended-search

   example:
     zstyle ':filter-select:highlight' matched fg=yellow,standout
     zstyle ':filter-select' max-lines 10 # use 10 lines for filter-select zstyle ':filter-select' max-lines -10 # use $LINES - 10 for filter-select
-    zstyle ':filter-select' case-insensitive yes # enable case-insensitive search
+    zstyle ':filter-select' case-insensitive yes # enable case-insensitive search zstyle ':filter-select' extended-search yes # see below

+  extended-search:
+      If this style set to be true value, the searching bahavior will be extended as follows:

+      ^ Match the beginning of the line if the word begins with ^
+      $ Match the end of the line if the word ends with $ !
+Match anything except the word following it if the word begins with ! so-called smartcase searching

+      If you want to search these metacharacters, please doubly escape them.

 license
 =======